novasearch/wiki.novasearch.org/wiki/Software_Libraries.md

 **Step 6: GLIBC library**

-Now comes the first tricky part (yes there are two :/).
-The cluster is running on an old OS, CentOS 6.
-As such, the glibc library version is older than the one that was used to compile pytorch components in Anaconda.
+The cluster is running on an older OS, CentOS 6.
+As such, the glibc library version is older than the one that was used to compile pytorch components for Anaconda.
 To confirm this, open a python shell and import PyTorch:

     $ python -c "import torch; print(torch.__version__)"

 You will get the following error:

-    File "/home/dsemedo/.conda/envs/pytorch/lib/python3.7/site-packages/torch/__init__.py", line 81, in <module>
-        from torch._C import *
-    ImportError: /lib64/libc.so.6: version `GLIBC_2.14' not found (required by /home/dsemedo/.conda/envs/pytorch/lib/python3.7/site-packages/torch/lib/libshm.so)
+    ImportError: /lib64/libc.so.6: version `GLIBC_2.14' not found

 Let's fix this.
-We need to download Glibc 2.14 and compile it (Yeah I know ...).
-First get the source [here](http://gnu.askapache.com/libc/glibc-2.14.tar.gz) and extract it:

-    $ tar -xvf glibc-2.14.tar.gz
-    $ cd glibc-2.14 && mkdir build && cd build
-    $ module unload gnu          // (bear with me)
-    $ ../configure --prefix <installation_path>
-    $ make -j 4 install

-The compiled library files (*.so and .a) should now be installed in the folder \<installation_path\>

-Now that we've compiled the glibc, let's create an alias for python and store it in your .bashrc file.
-Just edit /home/\<username\>/.bashrc and add the following line:
+We need tell pytorch to use our precompiled glibc 2.14, so lets use an alias.
+Just edit ~/.bashrc and add the following line:

-    # Alias for Python with Glibc 2.14 on LD_LIBRARY_PATH
+    # Alias for Python with glibc 2.14 on LD_LIBRARY_PATH
-    alias pythont="LD_LIBRARY_PATH=/home/dsemedo/<glib_path>/lib:$LD_LIBRARY_PATH python"
+    alias pythont="LD_LIBRARY_PATH=/share/apps/glibc/2.14/lib:$LD_LIBRARY_PATH python"

 Now when you execute python, instead of "python" just use "pythont" (note the extra 't'):